Money.co.uk: Operations

 The company has an auditing process in place for any payday loan providers who wish to be listed on money.co.uk.
 If a lender or broker refuse to complete the questionnaire consisting of 70 questions, they will not be listed on the website.
 In the year to 23 July 2014 there were 38 brokers, and lenders listed on the website.
 To aide customers in their financial comparison decision making, money.co.uk hosts finance-based guides.

 The company previously had its head offices in the 150-year-old Cecily Hill Barracks, a former British Army barracks in Cirencester, Gloucestershire, known locally as ‘The Castle’.
 It also has a satellite office in London.

-The main Cirencester offices are spread over three floors and include a staff gym, lounge and a games room that contains a foosball table that was formerly owned by Hollywood actor Robert Downey Jr. In 2020, the company did a £3 million renovation of ‘The Castle’ by Bath-based workplace design and build firm Interaction.
+The main Cirencester offices are spread over three floors and include a staff gym, lounge and a games room that contains a foosball table that was formerly owned by Hollywood actor Robert Downey Jr. In 2020, the company undertook a £3 million renovation of ‘The Castle’ by Bath-based workplace design and build firm Interaction.